Central Moving and Storage

 Central Moving & Storage (CMS) is a distinguished moving company founded in October 1985 by James Fontaine, whose expertise stems from a family-owned moving business dating back to 1920.
 After moving to Florida in 1977, James established CMS in Orlando, with a mission rooted in a lifetime of experience.
 Under James's leadership, CMS evolved from a traditional moving company into a diversified enterprise, specializing in residential, commercial, and international relocations.
 The company has pioneered the installation of furniture and fixtures for high-profile projects, including major hotel chains and cruise ships.
 CMS's commitment to excellence is evident in their specialized divisions, which cater to the unique needs of each client, ensuring top-tier service across all sectors.
 This dedication has made CMS a leader in the moving industry, with a reputation for delivering exceptional results on a global scale.

-FMCSA Company Profile
+Company Profile

-Years in Business: 25 years (First Registered in Mar.
-2000)
+Years in Business: 25 years - First Registered in Mar.
+2000

-Last Report Filed: Less than 1 year ago ago
+Last Report Filed with FMCSA: 1 year ago

 Company Information